m4b/rdr/README.md

 rdr -b -r -d "/usr/lib /usr/local/lib"
 ````

-Spaces in the `-d` string separate different directories; with `-r` set, it searches _each_ recursively.
+Spaces or colons (':') in the `-d` string separate different directories; with `-r` set, it searches _each_ recursively.

 Be careful (patient); on slow machines, this can take some time.
-On a recent MBP, it's so damn fast it can build the map in realtime, and then do a symbol lookup (I don't do that).
+On a recent MBP, it's so fast it can build the map in realtime, and then do a symbol lookup (I don't do that).

 After you've built the map, you can perform _exact_ symbol lookups, for example: